15 Iconic and Famous Buildings in Barcelona to Add to Your Bucket List

 5. Casa Mila ( La Pedrera)

-Case Milla is located only a few minutes away from Casa Batllo.
+Case Milla is located only a few minutes away from Casa Batllo, and is another famous house in Barcelona.
 Just like Casa Batllo, Casa Mila is nicknamed “The Quarry House” because its irregularly shaped facade resembles a quarry.
 The rooftop of Casa Mila is a major attraction thanks to the amazing city views.

 To skip the long lines which are also typical for this place, I strongly recommend booking your tickets in advance.